Catalysis

+The rate increase occurs because the catalyst allows the reaction to occur by an alternative mechanism which may be much faster than the noncatalyzed mechanism.
+However the noncatalyzed mechanism does remain possible, so that the total rate (catalyzed plus noncatalyzed) can only increase in the presence of the catalyst and never decrease.

 Catalysis may be classified as either homogeneous, whose components are dispersed in the same phase (usually gaseous or liquid) as the reactant, or heterogeneous, whose components are not in the same phase.
 Enzymes and other biocatalysts are often considered as a third category.

 Catalysis is ubiquitous in chemical industry of all kinds.
 Estimates are that 90% of all commercially produced chemical products involve catalysts at some stage in the process of their manufacture.

 The term "catalyst" is derived from Greek καταλύειν, kataluein, meaning "loosen" or "untie".
 The concept of catalysis was invented by chemist Elizabeth Fulhame, based on her novel work in oxidation-reduction experiments.

 General principles

 Example

 An illustrative example is the effect of catalysts to speed the decomposition of hydrogen peroxide into water and oxygen: